awsdocs/aws-config-developer-guide/doc_source/view-compliance-history.md

 # Viewing Compliance History Timeline for Resources<a name="view-compliance-history"></a>

 AWS Config supports storing compliance state changes of resources as evaluated by AWS Config Rules\.
 The resource compliance history is presented in the form of a timeline\.
 The timeline captures changes as `ConfigurationItems` over a period of time for a specific resource\.
-The resource timeline is available in the AWS Config console adjacent to the Configuration timeline\.

 You can opt in or out to record all resource types in AWS Config\.
 If you have opted to record all resource types, AWS Config automatically begins to recording the resource compliance history as evaluated by AWS Config Rules\.
 By default, AWS Config records the configuration changes for all supported resources\.
 You can also select only the specific resource compliance history resource type: `AWS::Config::ResourceCompliance`\.
 For more information, see [Selecting Which Resources AWS Config Records](https://docs.aws.amazon.com/config/latest/developerguide/select-resources.html#select-resources-console)\.